Name: Levi Bernhardt

-After graduation, Bernhardt has many ideas in mind for his career plans.
-Bernhardt is planning to move to Seoul, South Korea, immediately after his graduation to teach young students English.
+After graduation, Bernhardt has many ideas for his career plans.
+Bernhardt is planning to move to Seoul, South Korea, immediately after graduation to teach young students English.
 After about a year, he plans to move back to the U.S. and pursue a career either acting professionally, hosting an entertainment news show, acting as an on-screen talent for an online content creation website or making YouTube videos professionally.
-With a wide span of interests, Bernhardt looks forward to working in the real world with the skills and knowledge he has gained throughout his college years.
+With a wide span of interests, Bernhardt looks forward to working with the skills and knowledge he has gained throughout his college years.

-As for learning experiences, Bernhardt has been given many opportunities through Oklahoma State and SMSC that have helped shape his interests and allow him to practice what he has learned inside the classroom.
-Bernhardt was given the opportunity to anchor the Miss OSU Pageant as his first live camera-to-TV broadcast.
+As for learning experiences, Bernhardt has been given many opportunities through Oklahoma State and the School of Media & Strategic Communications that have helped shape his interests and allow him to practice what he has learned inside the classroom.
+Bernhardt was given the opportunity to anchor the Miss OSU Pageant as his first live TV broadcast.

 “I was really nervous but in a good way,” Bernhardt said.
 “I felt confident in myself and nervous since it was new and exciting.”

-While wanting to improve his interviewing skills, Bernhardt found it helpful to see himself live on television and constantly learning from real world experiences.
+Although wanting to improve his interviewing skills, Bernhardt found it helpful to see himself live on television and constantly learning from real-world experiences.

-SMSC challenges students in different ways, and Bernhardt was challenged by the expectation of deadlines.
-Since SMSC classes and curriculum are all based off due dates and deadlines, he has been held accountable.
+SMSC challenges students in different ways, and the expectation of deadlines challenged Bernhardt.
+Because SMSC classes and curriculum are based on deadlines, he has been held accountable.
 In addition to time management, he has been challenged to constantly create content.